-Some laptops from Lenovo, like the Thinkbook, aren’t updatable from Linux.
-Lenovo could provide a Linux firmware but they don’t.
-Lenovo only provide a method to update it from Windows.
+Some laptops from Lenovo, like the ThinkBook, aren’t updatable from Linux.
+Lenovo could provide a way to install a new Linux firmware but they don’t.
+Lenovo only provides a method to update it from Windows.

 If had time to kill and If you had kept a backup of the Windows install that came with your machine, you could:

 - restore the Linux install.

 This is wasting too much time, we need a faster method.
 For a simple solution, you will need a USB key.